vjammi/datastructures/src/main/java/ds/patterns/linkedList/readme.md

             // Iterate thru the original list splitting the partitioning the list into 2 while(walker.next!=null){

-                // Freeup the node from the list ListNode next = walker.next;
+                // Freeup the listNode from the list ListNode next = walker.next;
-                walker.next = runner; // remove walkers next element from the list next.next = null;     // dis-associate the node from the list by setting up the next to null
+                walker.next = runner; // remove walkers next element from the list next.next = null;     // dis-associate the listNode from the list by setting up the next to null

                 if (next.val < x){
                     runner1.next = next;